Carol Ann Lee: Television adaptations

-The Murders at White House Farm was adapted into the successful ITV drama White House Farm in 2020.
+The Murders at White House Farm was used, along with another book, interviews, and other research, by Australian screenwriter Kris Mrksa for his screenplay for the successful ITV drama White House Farm released by HBO Max in 2020.

 A Fine Day for a Hanging: The Ruth Ellis Story was adapted into the ITV drama A Cruel Love: The Ruth Ellis Story, with Ellis being portrayed by Lucy Boynton.